 Kolaportið Flea Market

 The market is also known for used books and decorative pieces.
 It also sells traditional dishes, including dried fish and fermented shark.
-Your Icelandic experience would never be complete without trying these famous traditional delicacies.
+Your Icelandic experience would never be complete without trying these famous conventional delicacies.

 The Rauðhólar